maelys-mcardle/adventure/documentation/5_actions.md

 and/or value.

-Having the player specify these things makes it clear to Adventure what value of which entity/property is supposed to be changed (transition actions), or which entity/property is supposed to be described.
+Having the player specify these things makes it clear to Adventure what value of which entity/property is supposed to be changed (change actions), or which entity/property is supposed to be described (describe actions).
 Most times, having only the `@value` placeholder is sufficient.

 When no value is specified in the input, the value in the `default` field is used in lieu.
 More on the `default` below.